bluenviron/goroslib/README.md

 Features:

 * Subscribe and publish to topics, with TCP or UDP
-* Call and provide services
+* Provide and call services
+* Provide and call actions
 * Get and set parameters
 * Get infos about other nodes, topics, services
 * Use namespaces and relative topics